 Fancy Vivid and Fancy Deep are the most desired hues.

 Because pure orange is a mixture of the primary colors Red and Yellow, natural fancy orange diamonds range from Orange Red diamonds, to Yellow Orange diamonds.
-Red, orange, pink, purple and yellow are the secondary hues found in natural fancy orange diamonds.
+The rare and highly valuable Red, Orange, Pink, Purple and common Yellow and Brown are the secondary hues found in natural fancy orange diamonds.
 Although orange is not one of the rarest colors to be found in diamonds in nature, the GIA rarely grades a diamond as "pure" orange, as they mostly occur with a secondary color tone.
 Because of this, pure orange diamonds are almost as rare as fancy red diamonds!

 Tone refers to the lightness or darkness of an orange diamond, and the continuum in between.
 GIA grading does not make a distinction in tones, but to the eye a stone with darker tones may appear more intense in color.
 For someone looking for the appearance of a Fancy Intense Orange without the price tag of one, a good option may be a Fancy Orange with a darker tone.